-Farm law protests: Farmers begin tractor rally near Delhi, security tightened
+Farm law protests: Farmers begin tractor rally amid tight security

 The police have asked people to avoid the Western Peripheral Expressway.

-Farmers protesting against the Centre’s three agricultural laws began a tractor rally on Wednesday morning on the Western Peripheral Expressway that starts at Ghaziabad and end in Noida.
+Farmers protesting against the Centre’s three agricultural laws began a tractor rally on Wednesday morning on the Western Peripheral Expressway that starts at Ghaziabad and ends in Noida.
 They will then return on the same route.
 The police have asked people to avoid this expressway.
 Security along the stretch was also tightened.

 The tractor rally is being organised by Sanyukta Kisan Morcha, an umbrella of 40 farmer unions.
 The tractor rally was planned for Tuesday.
 However, bad weather forced the farmers to defer the rally by a day.